Rislenemdaz

-Rislenemdaz (developmental code names CERC-301, MK-0657) is an orally-active, selective NMDA receptor subunit 2B (NR2B) antagonist which is under development by Cerecor in the United States as an adjunctive therapy for treatment-resistant depression (TRD).
+Rislenemdaz (developmental code names CERC-301, MK-0657) is an orally active, selective NMDA receptor subunit 2B (NR2B) antagonist which is under development by Cerecor in the United States as an adjunctive therapy for treatment-resistant depression (TRD).
 In November 2013, phase II clinical trials were initiated, and in the same month, rislenemdaz received Fast Track Designation from the Food and Drug Administration for TRD.

 A pilot study was published in 2012, and a phase II trial was completed in 2014, but was deemed insufficient.
 A second attempt at a phase II trial in 2016 also found that the drug failed to demonstrate efficacy against depression.

 Pharmacology

 Rislenemdaz is a small-molecule antagonist of the NMDA receptor.
 The NMDA receptor is composed of several subunits, but rislenemdaz is specific for the GluN2B subunits which are only seen in the spinal cord and forebrain.
 Rislenemdaz binds specifically to the GluN2B subunit in order to prevent endogenous glutamate from acting on it.
 It is considered to be a novel drug for the treatment of MDD and TRD for its immediate onset of efficacy in an oral dosage form.
-Rislenemdaz and its active metabolite have been shown to have an onset of action of about 1 hour and half-lives of 12-17h and 21-26h, respectively.
+Rislenemdaz and its active metabolite have been shown to have an onset of action of about 1 hour and half-lives of 12–17 h and 21–26 h, respectively.
 It has been proven to have a very high binding affinity for its target (Ki = 8.1 nM).
 This specificity allows rislenemdaz to mitigate the symptoms of depression without having many adverse effects due to off-target binding.

 History

 Commercial development

 Cerecor acquired the exclusive rights from Merck in 2013 to develop an NMDA receptor antagonist for the treatment of major depressive disorder (MDD).
 This compound acquired from Merck would eventually become rislenemdaz.
 Funds generated through the IPO of Cerecor in 2015 and a common stock purchase agreement with Aspire Capital Fund in 2016 are being used to further develop the molecule.
 Cerecor currently holds three families of patents regarding rislenemdaz in the United States as well as several other countries.
 These patents cover composition of matter, methods of manufacture, methods of use, as well as picture claims to rislenemdaz and any pharmaceutical salts of it.
-These patents will being to expire in 2022 but some will not expire until 2035.
+These patents will begin to expire in 2022 but some will not expire until 2035.

 Commercial competitors of the drug include Naurex's apimostinel (NRX-1074) and 4-chlorokynurenine (AV-101) from VistaGen Therapeutics.